 As found in KPMG's November 2020 COVID-19 Pulse Survey, value for money is a consumers biggest concern when making any purchase decision, no matter which sector they're buying in.

-In our recently published whitepaper, we found that a similar trend emerged during the 2008 recession.
-Based on this, our whitepaper highlights two technologies that would help energy and utility providers to build better relationships with their customers during this pandemic.
+In our recently published Technology Strategy Guide, we found that a similar trend emerged during the 2008 recession.
+Based on this, our guide highlights two technologies that would help energy and utility providers to build better relationships with their customers during this pandemic.

 Value for money includes convenience, which is why an increasing majority of touchpoints between organisations and their customers are digital.
 With so many creative digital experiences on offer, consumer tolerance for clunky, impersonal or frustrating experiences is falling.